 Made famous in movies and TV (Friends TV show), the capuchin monkey is very familiar to many.
 They are small, curious, full of energy, and always getting into mischief.
 They are also capable of using tools and more!
-Read more about these cute little primates.
-Don’t forget to comment.
+Due to habitat destruction and capture for the pet trade, these primates are listed as Endangered by the IUCN.

 First the Stats…